vyperlang/vyper/docs/interfaces.rst

     from contract import foo

     # with an alias
-    from contract import foo as Foo
+    from contract import foo as bar

 Relative imports are possible by prepending dots to the contract name.
 A single leading dot indicates a relative import starting with the current package.
 Two leading dots indicate a relative import from the parent of the current package: